First on CNN: Senators announce bipartisan deal on long-sought bill to help veterans exposed to burn pits during military service - KTVZ

 “The bottom line is our country exposed our own veterans to poison for years, and we knew about it, and we did not act with urgency and appropriateness,” Stewart said earlier this year at a virtual roundtable with the House Veterans’ Affairs Committee.
 “And therefore, we’ve lost men and women who served this country.
 They’ve died out of our inaction.”

-Tester and Moran will now work to finalize the text of the bill and are pushing to hold a vote as soon as next week, though it’s unclear when Schumer will bring it to the floor.
+Tester and Moran will now work to finalize the text of the bill and are pushing to hold a vote as soon as next week.
+Schumer supports the agreement, according to his office, and has previously committed to bring the bill to the floor for a vote, which is expected in the coming weeks.

 The-CNN-Wire